Jeth Weinrich

-Jeth Weinrich is a Canadian documentary filmmaker, and music video and commercial director.
+Jeth Weinrich (born 1961) is a Canadian documentary filmmaker and music video and commercial director.

 Early life

-Weinrich was born in Pittsburgh in 1951 and grew up in Calgary; he was valedictorian of his graduating class at Viscount Bennett High School in 1978.
+Weinrich was born in Pittsburgh in 1961 and grew up in Calgary; he was valedictorian of his graduating class at Viscount Bennett High School in 1978.
 He played for the Calgary Colts of the Canadian Junior Football League for two years, but his football career was ended by an injury and he temporarily left Calgary to attend the Parsons School of Design in New York.